-One of my first experiences as a scholar (but already in my early thirties) of this was an international project on internationalisation of curricula.
+One of my first experiences as a scholar (I was already in my early thirties) of this was an international project on internationalisation of curricula.
 I was coordinating it with a Japanese professor who, at the time, was already rather senior in age and rank.

 Between the lines, what we were saying was that AUC, a liberal arts college, was not going to be a white, middle-class institution in an otherwise half-black city.

-We realized quickly that we needed to get people on board.
-We realized we had to have an exclusive mission, a scholarship fund and an outreach program.
+We realised quickly that we needed to get people on board, have an exclusive mission, a scholarship fund and an outreach program.

 We couldn’t expect them to come to us.
-They would not, not even for an open day.
-It was, and still is, our responsibility to go to them and help them build confidence.
+They would not; not even for an open day.
+It was and remains our responsibility to go to them and help them build confidence.

 We bring over the kids who are already in college to work with the kids who are still at school.
 We engage with their teachers; allow them to learn about who we are and what we do.
 We help them find ways to support their students on the way to university.

-This might always be part of going to university, but it can be much stronger when it happens in an elite environment.
+Homesickness might be part of going to university, but it's stronger in an elite environment.

 Anticipating all this, we designed a course to help make these issues and problems explicit.
 We wanted to give people a language and a framework to be able to talk about what they were observing and experiencing.
 None of this is easy.
 It takes a lot of time to make sense out of it.